taylor-johnson-codes/ASP.NET/C-Sharp review/README.md

 - Coded in Visual Studio Community 2022, .NET 6.0 framework
-- To view code, click on the C-Sharp review folder, then click on the .cs files
+- To view my code, click on the C-Sharp review folder, then click on the .cs files